mayankk2308/purge-wrangler/README.md

 #### What's the latest supported macOS version?
 Unless announced or advised otherwise, consider all releases from **macOS 10.13.4** up to the latest publicly available release as compatible.
 Note that NVIDIA compatibility depends on the GPU and availability of drivers.

+#### Script recognizes my GPU as a generic AMD or NVIDIA device.
+Is that ok?
+The script uses an online repository to retrieve the GPU device name for the connected eGPU.
+In case internet is absent, a generic vendor name (AMD or NVIDIA) is shown instead.
+This does not affect the necessary logic that determines the required patches.
+However, in case of NVIDIA GPUs and legacy AMD GPUs, internet will be required in case driver downloads are necessary.

 </details>

 ### Get Help